 Pilot Point real estate is some of the most expensive in Texas, although Pilot Point house values don't compare to the most expensive real estate in the U.S.

 Unlike some cities, Pilot Point isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Pilot Point are a mix of both white- and blue-collar jobs.
-Overall, Pilot Point is a city of service providers, managers, and sales and office workers.
-There are especially a lot of people living in Pilot Point who work in management occupations (16.40%), maintenance occupations (12.06%), and sales jobs (9.69%).
+Overall, Pilot Point is a city of sales and office workers, service providers, and production and manufacturing workers.
+There are especially a lot of people living in Pilot Point who work in office and administrative support (14.04%), management occupations (9.22%), and sales jobs (8.87%).

 Being a small city, Pilot Point does not have a public transit system used by locals to get to and from work.

-The per capita income in Pilot Point in 2010 was $23,172, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
-This equates to an annual income of $92,688 for a family of four.
+The per capita income in Pilot Point in 2018 was $25,406, which is middle income relative to Texas, and lower middle income relative to the rest of the US.
+This equates to an annual income of $101,624 for a family of four.
 However, Pilot Point contains both very wealthy and poor people as well.

-Pilot Point is a somewhat ethnically-diverse city.
+Pilot Point is an extremely ethnically-diverse city.
 The people who call Pilot Point home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Pilot Point residents report their race to be White, followed by Native American.
+The greatest number of Pilot Point residents report their race to be White, followed by Black or African-American.
 Pilot Point also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 39.75% of the city’s residents.
-Important ancestries of people in Pilot Point include Irish, English, Scottish, and French Canadian.
+People of Hispanic or Latino origin account for 32.06% of the city’s residents.
+Important ancestries of people in Pilot Point include German, Irish, English, French, and Brazilian.

 The most common language spoken in Pilot Point is English.
-Other important languages spoken here include Spanish and Pacific Island languages.
+Other important languages spoken here include Spanish and German/Yiddish.